Exciting news! You’ve just found out that you’re expecting. What’s not so exciting is the idea of changing your entire beauty routine.

 Concerned about stretch marks?
 We suggest applying moisturizing cream or oil to your belly throughout your pregnancy.

 Other common skin issues that arise during pregnancy include:

 Do you have questions about which skin care ingredients may be harmful?
 At a women’s clinic, you can ask about products that are safe to use during pregnancy.

-You know that it’s important to care for your teeth–but during pregnancy, it’s a good idea to schedule more frequent dental visits.
+You know that it’s important to care for your teeth–but during pregnancy, it’s a good idea to schedule more frequent dental visits with experts like this professional dentist in cookeville.
 Here’s why:

 During pregnancy, your skin produces more of a hormone called progesterone.
 It attracts bacteria to your teeth and increases your risk of gingivitis (the earliest stage of gum disease).

 Keep an eye on your oral health by seeing your dentist every 3-4 months during your pregnancy.

 Manicures & Pedicures